morphean-sa/bitbucket-cascade-merge/README.md

 4. Type a title, the url of your container and select **Choose from a full list of triggers** : Pull Request > Merged

+Security notice: you can use a *token* query parameter in the url field (eg. `?token=your-random-token`) that needs to match the configured value of the `TOKEN` environment variable.

 ### Configure the container

 The container can be configured with environment variable.